clmonter/Interspeech-2025-Entropy-Triangle/README.md

 ## 📁 Repository structure

 - `labels/`: Custom train/val/test splits for balanced and imbalanced setups
-- `src/`: Training pipeline, evaluation code, entropic triangle computation
+- `src/`: Information theory functions, plots and other utils in order to use the entropic triangle framework
-- `notebooks/`: Jupyter notebooks for plotting and exploring the results
+- `notebooks/`: Jupyter notebooks for understanding, plotting and exploring the results and the entropic triangle
-- `results/`: Saved figures and result summaries
+- `results/`: Saved confussion matrices during training and evaluation

 ## 🚀 Quickstart